Chapter 2 - Grounds for Revocation of Naturalization

 A person is subject to revocation of naturalization if:

-The person became a United States citizen through naturalization on the basis of honorable service in the U.S. armed forces; See INA 328(a).
-See INA 329(a).
-See Part I, Military Members and their Families [12 USCIS-PM I].
+The person became a U.S. citizen through naturalization on the basis of honorable service in the U.S. armed forces;

 The person subsequently separates from the U.S. armed forces under other than honorable conditions; and